Inflammation & Metabolic Disorders are Directly Affected by the “Gut-Brain Axis”

 Gut Restriction Enhances the Safety of ARD-101

-Only ~1% of ARD-101 is available systemically after oral dosing with the vast majority of the drug remaining in the gut.
-The lack of systemic exposure enhances safety and also translates to theoretically no material impact on liver or kidney function.
-This allows contemplated use in combination with other standard of care drugs reliant on kidney or liver clearance with no additive toxicity.
+After oral dosing, approximately 1% of ARD-101 is available systemically with the vast majority of the drug remaining in the gut.
+The minimal systemic exposure should minimize potential negative impact on liver or kidney function and enhance safety.
+This should allow use of ARD-101 in combination with other standard of care drugs reliant on kidney or liver clearance.